Al-Fuad/scare/README.md

-# This Program is a scary prank program.
+# This Program is a very good program to run.